wolf-adam-eily/rnaseq_for_model_plant/README.md

 <pre style="color: silver; background: black;">clusters = hclust(dist_diffexp_genes)</pre>

-The output of head(clusters) is much to large to include here.
+The output of head(clusters) is much too large to include here.
 However, we can plot our dendrogram quite easily:

 <pre style="color: silver; background: black;">plot(clusters)</pre>
 If you squint you can estimate how many groups is suitable with which to start.
 I count 12.
 We can group our dendogram into its twelve most clostly related parts using the function rect.hclust().